Tracking Code Structures: Pros & Cons

 So how is this related to link obfuscation?
 You can achieve link obfuscation in Google by creating custom dimensions and a utm_id (that random string, which is your tracking code).
 It will push the associated metadata into custom dimensions within Google.

-One thing to note here is that if you do use this method of dimension widening for Google Analytics, you’ll have to build a custom dashboard to view the custom dimensions.
+One thing to note here is that if you do use this method of dimension widening for Google Analytics, in certain instances, you’ll have to build a custom dashboard to view the custom dimensions.

 Why would I choose to obfuscate my tracking codes?